There are many punching muscles involved in fighting and training. Let us break it down in detail in this article.

 For pivoting punch, you would use a lot of your side ab muscles.
 It is the most important muscle in the body that helps with the punch’s strength by reinforcing the rotating motion.

-So, do not forget to train both your side abs along with your frontal abs to get the most powerful momentum!
+So, do not forget to train your side abs (both sides) along with your frontal abs to get the most powerful momentum!

 (Rear Body Core & Punch Recovery)